ISAITB/docs-itb-ta/source/executeTests/index.rst

 .. figure:: ../screenshots/test_execution_execute_diagram.PNG
   :align: center

-Before starting a test session, the test bed checks to see whether it needs to present you any configuration that you need to take into account.
-This step is the counterpart of the verification that was previously discussed, where the test bed checked the configuration that you provided.
-In this case the test bed will present to you its own configuration to take into account when preparing your system.
+Before starting a test session, the Test Bed checks to see whether it needs to present you any configuration that you need to take into account.
+This step is the counterpart of the verification that was previously discussed, where the Test Bed checked the configuration that you provided.
+In this case the Test Bed will present to you its own configuration to take into account when preparing your system.
 If such configuration properties indeed exist and need to be displayed, they will be presented to you in a popup:

 .. figure:: ../screenshots/test_execution_simulated.PNG